KonstantinHebenstreit/LegoBricks/LegoBricksMarkdown/Fastai Lego Bricks identification.md

 ![png](output_64_0.png)

 As we can see, the neural net has difficulties if pictures contain more than one object.
+The first picture in the top left seems very reasonable, as the nn classifies the 1x3 brick as one 2x3 brick.
+The second picture is wrong classified by the nn, but also mislabelled as in the dataset.
+So the nn classified a 1x1 brick as 1x1 slope brick.

+Let' see all confused ones in a confusion matrix:

 ```python